 Who should attend a home inspection?

 The seller shouldn’t be present during the home inspection.
-I have seen sellers get offended by the findings of a home inspection, or they feel somewhat violated by someone going through the home with a fine-tooth comb.
+We have seen sellers get offended by the findings of a home inspection, or they feel somewhat violated by someone going through the home with a fine-tooth comb.
 It’s best for sellers to just leave the home.

 Pro Tip: Insist that the buyer’s real estate agent or at least a trusted real estate professional is present when the buyer and the inspector are in the home.

 What are reasonable repair requests?

 Even in a seller’s market, repairs that would be an issue for other, subsequent buyers should be reviewed in detail and repair should be considered.
 Think of it this way: If the seller and buyer cannot come to terms on what will [or what will not] be fixed and the home comes back on the market, sellers will have to disclose deficiencies to the next buyers.
 Sellers and real estate agents [in Colorado] are required by contract and statute to disclose any defects that they are aware of in the home.
 If the seller wasn’t aware of a specific defect before, they are now, because the buyer’s inspection report was probably submitted with the Inspection Objection Notice.

 Real estate professionals are very aware of potentially losing a contract by either requesting too many repairs (buyers) or denying repairs (sellers).
 It can be a fine line to walk.
 An experienced agent will be able to advise you on how best to navigate these negotiations.

 Sellers should evaluate repair requests if they could be a potential deal breaker for other buyers as well.
 Some examples of repairs that are usually potential deal breakers: